DT-PBO: an Interpretable Tree-based Surrogate Model for Preferential Bayesian Optimization: Background

+\paragraph{Posterior:} The posterior can be found using Bayes' rule $p(\mathbf{f}|\mathcal{D}) = \frac{p(\mathcal{D}|\mathbf{f})p(\mathbf{f})}{p(\mathcal{D})},$ where the prior $p(\mathbf{f})$ is defined in Eq.~\ref{eq:prior}, the likelihood $p(\mathcal{D}|\mathbf{f})$ is defined in Eq.~\ref{eq:likelihood}, and the normalization factor $p(\mathcal{D}) = \int p(\mathcal{D}|\mathbf{f})p(\mathbf{f})d\mathbf{f}$.
+The latter is only needed for model selection.
 This posterior is a computationally intractable skew GP~\cite{benavoli2021preferential}.
-There exist two approaches to deal with this.
-First, most commonly used, one can approximate the posterior with a Gaussian using, for example, Laplace Approximation (LA)~\cite{chu2005preference} or Expectation Propagation~\cite{minka2013expectation}.
-Alternatively, one can use Markov chain Monte Carlo methods to employ the skew GP directly.
+To deal with this, one can approximate the posterior with a Gaussian using, for example, Laplace Approximation (LA)~\cite{chu2005preference}, Expectation Propagation~\cite{minka2013expectation}, or use Markov Chain Monte Carlo methods to employ the skew GP directly.
 In this research, LA is used because of its computational simplicity.
 The use of different approximation methods is left for future research.